The Cost of Buying a Home in Washington State: 2023

 The down payment is an out-of-pocket cost of buying a home in Washington.
 It’s an investment that must be paid during your closing week.
 But the money doesn’t necessarily have to come from your own pocket.
 Many mortgage programs today allow borrowers to use down payment gifts from family, close friends, and other approved donors.

-3. Mortgage rates are currently hovering just under 6%
+3. Mortgage rates are currently hovering over 6.6%

-The average rate for a 30-year fixed-rate mortgage loan was 5.875%.
+The average rate for a 30-year fixed-rate mortgage loan is currently 6.62%.
 That’s based on the weekly survey conducted by Freddie Mac.
 Borrowers with excellent credit, and/or those who use an adjustable-rate mortgage loan, can often qualify for better-than-average rates.

 But the 30-year fixed is by far the most commonly used mortgage loan product in Washington, so that’s what we’ll use to continue our cost analysis.